Accredited Electronic Notetaking Course

 Payment plans available.

 This course is designed to fit around your busy lives, so can be completed at a speed that suits you.
-We recommend that it is completed in around 12 weeks, however, many of our students complete the course earlier than this.
+Access will be provided for 12 weeks, however, many of our students complete the course earlier than this.

 - Minimum typing speed of 60 words per minute